sjohann81/ucx-os/README.md

 ## Features

 - Small footprint (6kB ~ 10kB) for the kernel.
-- Hybrid lightweight task model (taks and coroutines) where tasks share the same memory region;
+- Hybrid lightweight task model (tasks and coroutines) where tasks share the same memory region;
 - Preemptive / cooperative scheduling based on a priority round robin (RR) scheduler and a user defined realtime scheduler;
 - Task synchronization and communication using semaphores, pipeline channels, message queues and spinlocks;
 - SMP support